-A couple of months back, I talked with you about Yellow, My New Neutral because I had just completed covering our porch cushions in Sunflower yellow.
+A couple of months back, I had just completed covering our porch cushions in Sunflower yellow.
 Later that month, I published the 3-Step DIY for Covering Outdoor Cushions, which was the tutorial for covering the front porch rocker and chair cushions.

 That was all well and good, but I skipped the tutorial for covering the boxed cushions on the back porch glider.